 I continued to study for a PhD working with British Swimming and UK Sport during the build-up to the London 2012 Olympic Games.
 This work developed experimental tools for coaches and athletes to use in a pool environment and numerical simulations investigating the resistance components of a swimmer.

 Following my PhD I worked as a research fellow developing experimental methods for assessing the performance of passive adaptive composite structures.
-I continued to work closely with elite sports and now lead the University’s research partnership with the English Institute of Sport (EIS).
+I continued to work closely with elite sports and now lead the University’s research partnership with the UK Sports Institute (UKSI).

 My research primarily focuses on the fluid dynamics involved in the resistance and propulsion of ships, yachts, athletes and their equipment (including swimming, sailing and rowing).